-Binary options offer financial markets speculators an easy way to trade with limited downside risk.
+Binary options offer financial markets speculators an easy way to trade with limited downside risk: binary options strategies.
 Unlike the underlying assets themselves that have potentially unlimited trading risk, binary purchases generally require a fixed price or premium to perhaps receive a given payout.

-Before trading binaries, choose a reputable binary option broker and work out a binary strategy that remains a winning strategy on a consistent basis.
+Before trading binaries, choose a reputable binary options broker and work out a binary strategy that remains a winning strategy on a consistent basis.